TrademarkTrademark

 "Which workspaces currently have drift?
 List by environment and include how long each workspace has been in a drifted state and when it last had a successful apply."

-Duration reveals risk level: three-hour drift differs significantly from three-week drift.
-Save as a standing instruction that ranks by drift duration and flags anything over 48 hours.
+Duration tells you how worried to be: three-hour drift is a different problem from three-week drift.
+Save it as a standing instruction that ranks by drift duration and flags anything over 48 hours.

 4. Variable and Secrets Hygiene